 However, this food is one of the lower-quality options on the market.
 The first ingredient is not a meat product but brewer’s rice—with the second ingredient being wheat gluten.
 Chicken meal shows up as the third ingredient, but that’s the only animal product in the whole food besides fish oil, which is mainly included for omega fatty acids.

-Plus, this food is exceedingly expensive.
+Plus, this cat food for low odor feces is exceedingly expensive.
 You’re better off purchasing a cheaper food that is higher-quality.

 When your cat is having digestive problems, it is essential to ensure that you choose the perfect food.
 These felines can’t thrive on just any food.
 They need one made with the right ingredients so that their digestive system isn’t irritated even more than it already is.
 Typically, these cats are sensitive to specific ingredients.
 It can be challenging to figure out the exact things they’re sensitive to, so you will likely need to try multiple different foods.